Percona-Lab/percona-docstreamer/readme.md

 **CRITICAL WARNING** regarding Data Overwrites: Please be aware that if a document in your Source has the same _id as a document in your Destination, the Destination document will be overwritten immediately.
 This action is irreversible once the sync is performed.

-### Sharding support not tested
+### Sharding Support

-Migration from DocumentDB sharded clusters has not been tested and therefore the behavior is unknown.
-Support for sharded DocumentDB clusters will be added in the future.
+Migration from sharded Amazon DocumentDB clusters has not been tested; therefore, the behavior in this scenario is currently unknown.
+Support for sharded DocumentDB clusters will be added in a future release.

+docStreamer does support migration from a non-sharded Amazon DocumentDB cluster to a new sharded MongoDB cluster.
+However, this process requires careful planning, and thorough testing is strongly recommended in a non-production environment prior to execution in production.

 ### DocumentDB Cursor Rate Limiting